 Driving from the UK to Portugal is a fantastic journey, giving you the opportunity to enjoy the many toll roads in France (!), the long open roads and scenery of Spain and the windy rural motorways and villages of Portugal.
 If you plan to drive your own car from the UK to Portugal, though, you should bear some legal requirements in mind.

-Apart from the fact that you have to drive on the right instead of the left, the law in Portugal is stricter for drivers when it comes to documentation.
+Apart from the fact that you have to drive on the left instead of the right, the law in Portugal is stricter for drivers when it comes to documentation.
 It’s illegal to drive without a bright reflective jacket (yellow, orange or red) in the car and an approved reflective warning triangle.
 In the event of an accident or breakdown, you must don the jacket and position the triangle on the road a safe distance behind your car as a warning to other road users.

 If you are stopped by police, you may be asked for a driving licence, proof of insurance, proof of address and proof that your car has an MOT road-worthiness certificate, as well as proof of ownership of the vehicle.
 A UK licence is usually acceptable in Portugal, but it’s best to show the plastic version with a photo and an EU flag rather than the older paper version.
 You should always carry your passport as well as your identity document - Portuguese citizens always carry their ID card, because they can be asked to produce it and it is an offence not to do so.

 If you are stopped by police, especially driving a UK car, you are likely to be treated with polite respect and you may not be asked to produce much documentation, but this will depend on the mood of the policeman and where you live.
 In the north, for example, the police stop very few UK cars, so these are often dealt with as tourists, but in the Algarve, the police often do sweeps looking for cars owned by residents who do not properly import them.